luisfarzati/crypto-pipeline/README.md

 This metric is very important and shows the size of the buffers.
 When running the platform in high-end hardware, this should typically be zero flat, perhaps with very few random and short spikes.
 In a typical workstation this might be very random, especially if the OS is being used for running other apps as well.

-If you see the buffers continuously grow, it may be an indication of one or two issues:
+>If you see the buffers continuously grow, it may be an indication of one or two issues:
+>

-- there is a problem with the Spouts
+>- there is a problem with the Spouts
-- the platform is processing slower than it is ingesting
+>- the platform is processing slower than it is ingesting
+>

-The first issue needs troubleshooting.
+>The first issue needs troubleshooting.
 The second one may be solved by scaling out the Spouts; [check the pm2 configuration reference](http://pm2.keymetrics.io/docs/usage/cluster-mode/) to increase the number of instances for Spout processes.

 #### Command Calls / sec